Kaveri (1955 film): Soundtrack

 The music was composed by G. Ramanathan, Viswanathan–Ramamoorthy and C. S. Jayaraman.
 Lyrics by Udumalai Narayana Kavi.
-Playback singers are C. S. Jayaraman, M. L. Vasanthakumari, Jikki, P. Leela & A. G. Rathnamala.

-Sindhai Arindhu Vaadi, a song penned by Papanasam Sivan for Sri Valli (1945 film) (partly) and Kaalai Thookki Nindraadum, a kriti by Marimutha Pillai have been used in this film.
+Sindhai Arindhu Vaadi, a song penned by Papanasam Sivan for Sri Valli (partly) and Kaalai Thookki Nindraadum, a kriti by Marimutha Pillai have been used in this film.

 Reception

 Kaveri was a box office success, running for 100 days in many centres of the state.